Does a Coat of Arms reveal a Nation’s Stance on Israel?

 Eagle Symbols in National Emblems – Predator Nations

-Predator Nations: Here are some of the nations who display a menacing eagle in their coat of arms or national emblems.
+Here are some of the nations who, at some stage at least, have displayed a menacing eagle in their coat of arms or national emblems.
 The significant point is that generally they have been aggressive to the nation of Israel.
 Simultaneously, they tend to be ‘unfriendly’ to nations who mysteriously use Israelite symbols in their coat of arms (lion, unicorn or a crown).

-Historic Rome: Destroyed Second Temple 70 AD.
-Jews dispersed throughout the Empire
+Roman Empire: Destroyed Jerusalem and Second Temple 70 AD.
+Jews dispersed

-Russian Empire: Pogroms: Anti-Jewish violence late 19th century
+Russian Empire: Pogroms: Anti-Jewish violence late 19th century.
+Property destroyed, women raped, thousands murdered

 Germany and Austria: The Holocaust 1939-45.
 Auschwitz killed 1.1 million Jews